tidwall/gjson/README.md

 A key may contain special wildcard characters '\*' and '?'.
 To access an array value use the index as the key.
 To get the number of elements in an array use the '#' character.
-The dot and wildcard character can be escaped with '\'.
+The dot and wildcard characters can be escaped with '\'.
 ```
 {
   "name": {"first": "Tom", "last": "Anderson"},